icon BELTOWER

 The Free-Format Multi-Method Touch Editors

-Beltower allows three types of Multi-Method Touch: Spliced, Mixed and Generic, and they can be used completely interchangeably.
+Beltower offers three types of Multi-Method Touch: Spliced, Mixed and Generic, which can be used interchangeably.
 It also allows Mixed Stages (eg. Triples and Major) within the same touch.
-They can be edited (with an unlimited number of methods and including splice at half-leads), rung, proved, analysed, listed, printed etc. Beltower can accommodate virtually every type of notation.
-Shown here are some of the more difficult examples.
+They can be edited (with an unlimited number of methods and including method change at half-lead, part-lead or rounds (for mixed)), rung, proved, analysed, listed, printed etc. Beltower can accommodate virtually every type of notation.
+Shown here are some of the more advanced examples.

 Calling Positions